ruedijc/HappyFlush/README.md

 #README

-This is a simple app to demonstrate audio clip playback on Android.
+This is a simple app from the olden days to demonstrate audio clip playback on Android.

+Workflow: Eclipse